-Lawyers representing American Tower Corporation (ATC) and Northampton Township met in county court in Doylestown on Tuesday and received signed permission from a judge for a stay of proceedings so the involved parties can work to negotiate a solution.
+Lawyers representing American Tower Corporation (ATC) and Northampton Township met in on Tuesday and received signed permission from a judge for a stay of proceedings so the involved parties can work to negotiate a solution.

 The township, ATC and Citizens of Northampton Township Against Cell Towers (CONTACT) have until August 31 to work toward a solution to the Distributed Antenna System issue that has mobilized the community in recent months, according to township solicitor Michael Savona.